 The company has often come under the spotlight many times for criminal activities aboard its cruise ships.

-If you’ve gotten injured on a cruise, contact Ehline Law and our Los Angeles cruise ship attorneys to pursue legal action.
+Contact Ehline Law and our Los Angeles cruise ship attorneys to pursue legal action if you’ve gotten injured on a cruise.

 “This case demonstrates the importance of identifying and correcting compliance problems at their source.”
 (Assistant Attorney General Jeffrey Bossert Clark – Environment and Natural Resources Division, U.S. DOJ.).